page title icon What happened to BluFX?

 BluFX never did this.
 They kept their same parameters, which is one of the reasons I’d thought they’d make it.
 However, they did suddenly announce that they were no longer allowing traders from the US.
 This was a pretty big red flag.
 Obviously the decision closed a huge market segment for BluFX and also showed signs that they were under regulatory pressures, possibly from the US as well as the UK.

-How to avoid prop firm failures
+Summary: How to avoid prop firm failures

 Good prop trading firms are pretty amazing when you think about it.
 They give worthy traders who lack capital the chance to turn trading into a really lucrative career.
 They reward your good trades and cover your bad ones.
 They take on almost all of your trading risk and give you most of the rewards.